codemonkeychris/rainbow/readme.md

-# React & BabylonJS (RNB)
+# Rainbow
-An experiment in bringing together React style programming and 3D environments.
+An experiment in bringing together React style programming and 3D environments using BabylonJS.

 ## Basic model
 The basic design is much like [ReactJS](https://github.com/reactjs) (and should